Dr Giovanna Fassetta

-I would be happy to supervise students interested in: the experiences of children and young people from refugee and migrant backgrounds; multilingualism and language education; education in situation of protracted emergencies and crisis; integration, inclusion and intercultural communication; the role of affect and emotions in language learning; decolonial and postcolonial perspectives in research.
+I welcome PhD proposals in the areas of: experiences of children and young people from refugee and migrant backgrounds; multilingualism and language education; education in situation of protracted emergencies and crisis; integration, inclusion and intercultural communication; the role of affect and emotions in language learning; decolonial and postcolonial perspectives in research.
 I particularly welcome proposals that make use of visual methodologies; arts-based methodologies; participatory research; action research.